erikwijmans/erikwijmans.github.io/content/home/about.md

 [Devi Parkih](https://www.cc.gatech.edu/~parikh/).
 My research interests are primarily focused on computer vision and its applications to artificial intelligence.
-One of my long-term research goals is to train robots as “embodied agents” in simulated environments, due to challenges of training in the physical world, and then transfer them to reality
+One of my long-term research goals is to train robots as “embodied agents” in simulated environments, due to challenges of training in the physical world, and then transfer them to reality.

 In the summer of 2019, I will